bobheadxi/btt/README.md

 ## Usage

-Import `bob.json` for the complete package.
+Import `bob.btt` for the complete package.
 See `/scripts/` for hackery.

 <br />